3

 2

-• \$\begingroup\$ If it "feels wrong" you can try treating gravity as a constant force per exerting body, rather than being proportional to the body experiencing the pull. \$\endgroup\$ Aug 5, 2014 at 14:14
+• \$\begingroup\$ If it "feels wrong" you can try treating gravity as a constant force per exerting body, rather than being proportional to the body experiencing the pull. \$\endgroup\$ Commented Aug 5, 2014 at 14:14

 • \$\begingroup\$ Do you also want to consider that, probably, objects nearer to a black hole are seen to move slowly from an outer eye due to the fact that immense gravity affects how time flows? \$\endgroup\$